Scroll down for information about the most recent event at this location

 Videos taken by others

-: We have 12 sites Nehalem Bay State Park.
+Accommodations and Cost: We have 10 sites Nehalem Bay State Park.
 Walk to the ocean or the bay!
 Bathrooms with free showers are steps away.
-Registration fee for the entire event (not per day) is $63.
-Your individual registration fee, if you aren’t joining us at the group camp site, is $10 for the weekend.
 See detailed campground information below.

 Parking: If you stay outside the park, you will need to purchase a day pass at the entrance booth to launch from sites within the park.

 Time from Portland or Salem: About 2-2.5 hours.

 How to sign up or get more info: Go to the OOPS website Calendar and click on Nehalem Bay.

 Camping Details: We have reserved 10 sites in Loop B at Nehalem Bay State Park.
 All have electricity, water, and are suitable for RV-hookup.
 Check-in begins Thursday at 4 p.m.
 Campsites will be shared.
 We have planned for approximately two-four people and 2 vehicles per site.

 What if you don’t know anybody to share a campsite with?
 This is your chance to meet some new paddle buddies!
 We are a friendly group!
 OOPS will assign the campsites based on your vehicle/equipment needs and the size of the campsites.

 Your event registration fee for camping is for the complete event.
 This includes three nights of camping and additional vehicle fees.
 DO NOT pay the extra vehicle fee until you have visited your campsite or HQ (Site D30), and you are sure that you are the “extra” vehicle, not the first vehicle.
 The Event Manager will pay for or refund any extra vehicle fees on site.